acearchive/legacy-artifact-action/README.md

 fields:

 - `rootCid`: The CID of the UnixFS directory containing the current version of each file in the repository.
-If we're not running in `validate` mode, or if the `ipfs-api` input was not provided, then this will be `null`.
+If we're not running in `upload` mode, then this will be `null`.
 - `artifacts`: An array of all the artifacts in the repository.
   - `path` is the relative path of the artifact file from the root of the repository.